AYGO-INFRAESTRUCTURE-PROJECT/.github/profile/README.md

 ![image](https://github.com/AYGO-INFRAESTRUCTURE-PROJECT/.github/assets/45279329/094b2254-e52c-4de0-b218-e58f523ab947)

 ## Automatic deploy on stacks upload
-When a template change is uploaded or a new template is uploaded, github actions takes care of reviewing the template, checking the changes and making the deployments.
+When a template change is uploaded or a new template is uploaded, github actions takes care of review the template, check the changes and make the deployments.

 ![image](https://github.com/AYGO-INFRAESTRUCTURE-PROJECT/.github/assets/45279329/2a19f3d0-9c46-42e5-8ae2-f316cf6e6477)